sk1418/blockit/README.md

 	!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

-##Introduction
+## Introduction

-When we are coding or editing text in vim, sometimes we want to wrap some lines of text (or in visual selections) in a block, which built by ascii chars. **blockit** is the vim plugin, to make this work easily to be done.
+When we are coding or editing text in vim, sometimes we want to wrap some lines of text (or in visual selections) in a block, which built by ASCII chars. **blockit** is the vim plugin, to make this work easily to be done.
 One can "draw" block in different style.
 Please read next section for detailed features.

-##Features
+## Features

 - horizontal/vertical char of the block border could be defined separately
 - margin between text and block border can be customized